phonegap/phonegap-docs/docs/en/edge/cordova/file/filetransfer/filetransfer.md

 - __errorCallback__: A callback that executes if an error occurs when retrieving the `Metadata`.
 Invoked with a `FileTransferError` object. _(Function)_

 - __trustAllHosts__: Optional parameter, defaults to `false`.
-If set to `true` then it will accept all security certificates.
-This is useful as Android rejects self signed security certificates.
+If set to `true`, it accepts all security certificates.
+This is useful because Android rejects self-signed security certificates.
 Not recommended for production use.
 Supported on Android and iOS. _(boolean)_

 - __options__: Optional parameters, currently only supports headers (such as Authorization (Basic Authentication), etc).